Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Standard 3.B The provider’s products, services, and channels benefit clients.

-Client benefit should be a core focus for your institution.
-Collecting client feedback and data on client outcomes should serve the purpose of offering suitable and beneficial products and services through appropriate channels.
+Collecting client feedback and data on client outcomes should serve the purpose of offering suitable and client-centric products and services through appropriate channels that create client benefits.
 Standard 3B focuses on using client data (market research, client transactional and usage data, client satisfaction, complaints and exit surveys, and outcomes) to make decisions regarding the design and improvement of products and services to benefit clients.

 This standard has 5 essential practices: